jbcodeforce/spark-studies/docs/index.md

 ## Run a sample python program

-The source code is in [src/samples/FirstSparkProgram.py] that get the worse rated movie from the movie ratings in the `data` folder.
+The source code [src/samples/FirstSparkProgram.py](https://github.com/jbcodeforce/spark-studies/tree/master/src/samples/FirstSparkProgram.py) that get the worse rated movie from the movie ratings in the `data` folder.
 To be able to run program as job on spark cluster we need to connect to the cluster and use spark-submit command.
 For that we are using another container instance, with the source code mounted to `/home`:

 ```shell
     docker run --rm -it --network spark_network -v $(pwd):/home jbcodeforce/spark bash